|Also known as|

 Martha died in 1913.
-In March 1915 the 20 Wood Street titles were sold to Alice Wilson.
+In March 1915 both 20 Wood Street titles were sold at auction to Alice Wilson.
 The 13 ft title was still in Margaret’s estate and the 10 ft was in Martha’s.
-Martha and her two surviving children were the beneficiaries of Margaret’s estate.
+Martha and her two surviving children via Jame`s estate were the beneficiaries of Margaret’s estate.

 There were various tenants for the next twenty years until in 1935 or 1936 it is thought the house burnt down, but it may have just been demolished.
-The father of a friend of current neighbour Rob Oke is said to have been clearing the site and collected the small oval metal number 20 for his own home in Moonee Ponds.
+A friend of current neighbor Rob Oke has said that his father, when clearing the site, collected the small oval metal fence number 20 for his own home in Moonee Ponds.
 It is thought he mentioned a fire.

-There were long term tenants for both apartments from the early 19940s.
-Lieutenant Reginald Preston was living in No 20 when he married Margaret Siggins in 1943.
-The wedding notice said he was ex ……… In civilian life he was an attendant at the Mount Royal Psychiatric Hospital in Parkville.
-In about 1960 the Prestons move to Dandenong.
+There were long term tenants for both apartments from the early 1940s.
+Reginald Preston was living in No 20 when he married Margaret Siggins in 1943.
+Preston was born in Whittlesea and was a blacksmith before he enlisted in the A.I.F. during WW1.
+He served with the 13th Light Horse and was promoted to Lieutenant.
+In civilian life he was an attendant at the Mount Royal Psychiatric Hospital in Parkville.
+In about 1961 the Prestons move to Dandenong.
 Margaret died in 1961 and Reginald in 1969.

-In 1942 Kenneth Patchett married and Vera McGuiness and they moved into apartment 20A.
-Kenneth, born 1887, previously married Lottie Wisdom in 1916 and they had one child.
-Lottie died in 1940 and the child in 1965
+In 1941 Kenneth Patchett married and Vera McGuiness and they moved into apartment 20A.
+Kenneth, born 1887, had been previously married Lottie Wisdom in 1916 and they had one son.
+Lottie died in 1940 and the son in 1965

 Context and Streetscape